evilrobot-01/ink-on-polkadot-erc20/README.md

 > Note: Docker must be running in order to generate a verifiable build.

 ### Deploy
-An instance of the contract can then be deployed by opening the frontend in a browser, clicking **Deploy** and signing the transaction when prompted.
-A contract's code is uploaded once and can then have multiple instances, minimizing on-chain storage requirements.
+An _instance_ of the contract can then be deployed by opening the frontend in a browser, clicking **Deploy** and signing the transaction when prompted.

+> A contract's code is uploaded once and can then have multiple instances, minimizing on-chain storage requirements.
 More information can be found at https://use.ink/getting-started/deploy-your-contract.

+You should now be able to interact with the contract using the options available under the **Read** and **Write** tabs.
+More information can be found by inspecting the contract at [contracts/lib.rs](./contracts/lib.rs).

 > Note: the address of the deployed contract is stored within the browser's local storage, under the `erc20-address` key.
 > You may need to manually remove this key should you relaunch the node.

 ## 🧪 Testing
 Steps on running unit, integration and end-to-end tests can be found at [tests](./tests).